PlatformAwareProgramming/CloudClusters.jl/README.md

 # CloudClusters.jl

-_A package for creating, using, and managing cloud-based clusters deployed with IaaS cloud providers._
+_A package for creating, using, and managing clusters of virtual machine (VM) instances deployed with IaaS cloud providers._

 > [!NOTE]
 > Currently, _CloudClusters.jl_ only supports [EC2](https://aws.amazon.com/ec2/).
 If you are interested, we can ask about progress with other providers.